lauracutting/typetune/_posts/2020-11-18-the-dawn-of-the-digital-age-album-cover.md

   - Media
   - Fonts
 ---
-The digital age of streaming has made album covers almost obsolete.
+The digital age of streaming has made album cover design almost obsolete.
 Rather than occupying a 12 inch by 12 inch vinyl sleeve, which could be pulled from a shelf and admired in all its glory, albums are shrinking to screen size, scrolled past in seconds.
 Their aim is not to be admired like before but instead to quickly grab the attention of the listener.

 Presenting the artist as a brand and appealing to their fan base has become more significant than ever before.
 The album cover is now one of many branding tools whereas before, it was one of the only forms of promotion in the music industry.
 In previous eras it was frequently the first glimpse of what a band's next step looked like.
 However streaming services have ushered in a new reality; music no longer depends on the full cohesive album the way the eras of vinyl, CDs and cassettes did.
 These days, it's not always the album cover announcing the branding for an artist's album.